Looking for hiking trails to explore? Here are a few of the world's best hikes, sure to take your breath away!

 The view of the vast ocean with Anvil Island to the right and Bowen Island to the left is awe-inspiring.
 With a total distance of 11 km, St. Mark's Summit is one of the easiest trails to tackle compared to its counterparts in the area.

-- Boot Sock Height - Sits mid-calf for added protection and warmth.
+- BOOT SOCK HEIGHT: Sits mid-calf for added protection and warmth.
 A sturdy companion.
-See chart below if other heights may be better for you.

 11. Ledges and Pine Grove Loops